Skip to content

 reload adb path variable bash profile mac

-10. If you want to check the current value of the PATH variable, you can use the following command.
-Otherwise, just skip to the next step.
+10. To check the current value of the PATH variable, use the following command.

 echo $PATH